Rurusetto/rurusetto/content/posts/sentakki/index.md

 # gameplay

-Mainly is player need to tap notes as they intersect the ring.
+Tap, touch, slide, hold to the beat!
 Sentakki have mainly 6 different note types.
 You can see all note types detail [here](https://github.com/LumpBloom7/sentakki/wiki/Note-types).

 # controls

-Sentakki is primarily designed for touch screen.
-However you can play it normally on desktop too.
-If you play on touch screen you can enable experiment mod to try multiple note.
+Sentakki is primarily designed with touch screens in mind.
+However traditional input methods aren't left out, and it's possible to play with the mouse.
+Twin experiment could be activated to make full use of multi-touch.

-### default setting
+### default controls

 - Button 1 - `Z` `M1`
 - Button 2 - `X` `M2`